 Local Government Reforms

-The State Government has recently made changes to the Local Government Act 1995.
+The State Government, in 2023, made changes to the Local Government Act 1995.
 These changes aim to ensure local governments can better serve residents and ratepayers.

 The key reforms relevant to future Shire of Toodyay elections are: